by Nicholas Breeze Wood (Sacred Hoop)

 But everyone can live a rich animistic life and can learn some simple shamanic first aid - and I think the world would be a lot better if more people did.

-There are lots of people out there who are really doing good shamanic practice - and their are lots of people who are not doing good shamanic practice at all - the new-age can be a place so full of fluff one can drown very easily, getting choked on all the fairy dust.
+There are lots of people out there who are really doing good shamanic practice - and there are lots of people who are not doing good shamanic practice at all - the new-age can be a place so full of fluff one can drown very easily, getting choked on all the fairy dust.

 I often come across people who think yoga, or reiki, or some other form of therapy is the same as shamanism.
 It is not - at best it is animistic, at worse it is delusional, but either way it is not shamanism.

 I also come across many people who think shamanism is going and sitting out in nature, perhaps with their back against a tree, connecting and becoming ‘one with everything.’
-Again that is not shamanism.
+Again, that is not shamanism.

 Meditating in nature is something to be encouraged - tuning in and feeling your connection with all your relatives is something to be encouraged - but it’s not shamanism.
 Shamanism is hard disciplined work, meeting the spirits and having actual dialogues with them, negotiating - or at times subduing or fighting them - for the sake of your community.